-Content First (And Why It Matters For Websites)
+Website Content – Plan It First and Why It Matters

 I like a good metaphor.
 It makes it easy to translate the often ethereal nature of web development into something relatable to everyone.